• Modified on Dec 7, 2025

 • You move from one village to another during the day.

-• You eat your breakfast and dinner the teahouse.
+• You eat your breakfast and dinner at the teahouse.

-The teahouse system is very good .
-You don’t have to carry your cooking gear, or book in advance or carry tents.
-Your Annapurna trek will just be about walk, eat and rest.
+The teahouse system is very good.
+You don’t have to carry your cooking gear, book in advance, or carry tents.
+Your Annapurna trek will just be about walking, eating, and resting.

 Note: The room rate gets quite cheap in places where you eat your breakfast and dinner.
 Sometimes it’s almost free.
 Amazing, right?